Its a very hot summer and many of us are suffering from symptoms of dehydration.

 - DO place fans with their back to the cool breeze to propell the cool air to the right places

-- DON’T drink lots of alcohol and coffee, this will only cause more dehydration.
+- DON’T drink alcohol and coffee, this will only cause more dehydration.

-- DONT consume sugary foods and drinks or too much fruit as it increases blood sugar levels and then insulin levels land may lead to fluid retention.
+- DONT consume sugary foods and drinks or too much fruit as it increases blood sugar levels that lead to fluid retention.
 A protein snack is best with a vegetable topping.